Coronavirus: here's what's going on in Canada and around the world

 Here is an overview of what is happening in the United States

-US President Donald Trump said Friday morning that tests for coronavirus in the United States will soon be on a large scale, but did not provide details on how this would be accomplished.
+Dr. Anthony Fauci, chief of infectious diseases at the National Institutes of Health, said Friday that more tests will be available in the coming week, but officials should not wait before trying to mitigate the effects of the drug. virus.

+“Over the next few weeks, for most Americans, what you will see is an acceleration of cases,” with the aim now “to blunt the increase in cases,” he said.

 “The changes have been made and the tests will soon take place on a very large scale.
-All the administrative formalities have been reduced, ready to use!” he wrote in a tweet.
+All the administrative formalities have been reduced, ready to use!” the president wrote in a tweet.

-Trump has also criticized the Centers for Disease Control and Prevention, one of the US organizations leading the fight against the deadly infection, for having a test system that he says is “still inadequate and slow for a pandemic in large scale”.

-Trump did not explain why the system was inadequate, but Thursday, the top US infectious disease official, Anthony Fauci, said that people could not get tested easily and that the American testing system “was not not really suited to what we need right now. “

 Emptied schools and work stations have become vacant.
 Overcrowded gatherings were limited from New York to California, and dozens of cultural centers were closed.
 Disneyland and Disney World will close in the coming days.
 And sports fans could not cheer on their favorite teams from the safety of their living room since basketball, baseball, hockey and other leagues canceled and postponed games.